pheralb/svgl/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 🚧 Bug Report
+name: ✨ Feature Request
-about: Report an issue or bug in the project
+about: Suggest an idea for this project
-title: '[🚧 Bug]: Issue title'
+title: '[✨ Feature]: '
-labels: bug
+labels: enhancement
 ---

 ## Description